You asked me about the dog statue in the cemetery.

 The statue is on the Guinn family plot.
 The Guinns are gone now, but they were well-known.
-Robert Guinn was an attorney who handled mostly small claims, but made a good enough living to buy a house on President Street.
-He had a lovely wife named Rose and a little girl, Doris.
+Robert Guinn was an attorney who handled mostly small claims, but did well enough to own a house on President Street.
+He had a lovely wife, Rose, and a little girl, Doris.

 All little girls should be pretty, but Doris wasn’t; her face fused improperly in the womb.
 There’s a name for the condition that I can’t remember, but it’s a cruel assessment of the divine to say that was God’s will, if you ask me.
 She was never photographed, but there was a portrait painted, and the artist aligned her features.